-The prompt diagnosis and treatment of a blood clot is important.
-Deep vein thrombosis (DVT) and pulmonary embolism (PE) are treated with drugs called anticoagulants (sometimes referred to as ‘blood thinners’), which interact with the clotting process in the blood and reduce the blood’s tendency to clot .
-As anticoagulants help to stop blood clots from getting larger and reduce the risk of other clots developing, it is important to know that the risk of bleeding is greater and that a wound may take longer to heal.
+Anticoagulants interact with the clotting process in the blood and reduce the blood's tendency to clot.
+Anticoagulants help to stop blood clots from getting larger and reduce the risk of other clots developing, and because of this there is a higher risk of bleeding while on anticoagulation.

-For DVT, anticoagulants reduce the risk of an embolus travelling to the lungs and causing a PE.
-With anticoagulant treatment, existing clots usually dissolve and disappear over time .
-Effective anticoagulation is important to reduce the long-term side effects of DVT and PE, particularly recurrence and the risk of post-thrombotic syndrome .
+With anticoagulant treatment, existing clots usually dissolve and disappear over time.
+Effective anticoagulation is important to prevent the extension and recurrence of DVT and PE, as well as the risk of post-thrombotic syndrome.

 Thrombolytics are a type of drug used in selected cases to dissolve blood clots and may be given by using a catheter, a long, slender tube that is inserted into the vein to deliver the clot-dissolving drug .